 - beneficial for the environment

 Just imagine going out in your backyard and picking a fresh, soft, delicious peach, or a crisp apple.
-You can make apple pies and butter in the fall, you can eat berries all summer long, and enjoy herbs all year long, by drying them.
+You can make apple pies and butter in the fall.
+You can eat blueberries all summer long.
+Likewise, enjoy herbs all year long by drying them.